|

 for a fixed rate mortgage are very stable and will not

+change.
 Fixture - Personal property

 that becomes real property when attached in a permanent